stajahlee/DM-Power-Core-Version/README.md

 	9. or compile and run
 		* ````make run````
 * Windows.
 Should work the same as Linux with [Cygwin](https://www.cygwin.com/) or [WSL](https://msdn.microsoft.com/commandline/wsl/about)
 * MacOS.
-Untested but should work about the same.
+Untested but should work about the same as linux.

 [back to index](#0-suite-index)